spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/intro/01-intro.md

 !SLIDE

-# Let's start our journey through the fire swamps of Clojure
+# Let's start our journey through the fire swamps of ClojureScript